 Going out for a walk?
 Do you know where you are going or is it a new route?
 Are you carrying a map?

-If you’re heading for the hills or remote lowland walking then a map and compass are both essential items that you should be carrying even if you are using a GPS.
+If you’re heading for the hills or remote lowland walking then a map and compass are both essential items that you should be carrying even if you are using a GPS as your main navigational tool.
 Even for more straightforward routes a simple map can still be helpful if you stray off route or need to change your route mid-walk.

-The “standard” maps that are used in the UK are the Ordnance Survey Landranger series for hillwalking or the Explorer series when more path detail is required at low levels.
+he “standard” maps that are used in the UK are the Ordnance Survey Landranger series for hillwalking or the Explorer series when more path detail is required at low levels.
 Also very good for walkers are the excellent Harvey maps.
 There are Harvey Mountain maps, Superwalker maps, Ultramaps and more.
-The Mountain maps are my personal first choice for hillwalking in Scotland.

 As well as the traditional paper maps, these days we now have digital mapping.
 Digital mapping gives you easy access to a variety of maps and allows you to print out what you need.
 You can view the maps on a smartphone or other device but it is still recommended that you print out the “bigger picture”.